benniu04/StockPrediction/README.md

 The system predicts the stock's direction for the next day based on the most recent available data and the trained model.

+## File Structure

+∙ trading.py: The main Python script for stock prediction and trading automation.
+∙ predictions.py: The live dashboard for interaction and experimentation ∙ backtest.py: The script for backtesting the model on different time periods

+## Requirements

+∙ Python 3.7+
+∙ Alpaca Trade API
+∙ Scikit-learn
+∙ XGBoost
+∙ TA-Lib
+∙ Yahoo Finance (yfinance)
+∙ Alpha Vantage API